-We also observe that for walls and voids (subdominant environments), the cFDM suppression of the conditioned HMFs is stronger than for nodes and filaments.
-At the smallest resolved halo mass of $M_{\text{min}} \sim 10^{9} \ h^{-1} M_{\odot}$, compared to CDM the $m=2\times 10^{-21}$ eV cFDM model exhibits a $\sim 1$ dex and $\sim 0.5$ dex suppression in the void-conditioned and wall-conditioned HMF, respectively.
-For both the node-conditioned and filament-conditioned HMF, however, the corresponding suppression is merely $\sim 0.2$ dex.
-In simple terms, walls and voids are disproportionately more devoid of halos in cFDM cosmologies than in CDM.
-In addition, the filament-conditioned HMF of the rather extreme $m=1 \times 10^{-22}$ eV model features a slight enhancement above $M_{1/2}$, though due to the smallness of this effect we refrain from attributing physical significance to it.
+We also observe that for walls (subdominant environment), the cFDM suppression of the conditioned cHMFs is stronger than for nodes and filaments.
+At the smallest resolved halo mass of $M_{\text{min}} \sim 10^{9} \ h^{-1} M_{\odot}$, compared to CDM the $m=7\times 10^{-22}$ eV cFDM model exhibits a $\sim 1.1$ dex suppression in the wall-conditioned cHMF.
+For both the node-conditioned and filament-conditioned HMF, however, the corresponding suppression is less than $\sim 0.5$ dex.
+In simple terms, walls and voids (not shown) are disproportionately more devoid of halos in cFDM cosmologies than in CDM.
+In addition, the filament-conditioned cHMF of the rather extreme $m=10^{-22}$ eV model features a slight enhancement above $M_h \sim 2 \times 10^{10} \ h^{-1} M_{\odot}$, though due to the smallness of this effect we refrain from attributing physical significance to it.